Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: The setup

 where $\mathrm{Tr}$ denotes the trace operation performed over spacetime and all internal indices of the field fluctuations, and $\chi = \pm 1$ for bosonic and fermionic fluctuations, respectively.
 With this setup, the quantum-corrected black hole entropy up to one-loop is given by

-The entire problem is now centered on the evaluation of $\mathpzc{W}_{1\text{-loop}}$, as it yields the crucial one-loop quantum correction to the black hole entropy.
+The entire problem is now centered on the evaluation of $\mathpzc{W}_{1\text{-loop}}$, as it yields the desired one-loop quantum correction to the black hole entropy.
 To address this purpose, we employ the conventional heat kernel method \cite{Hawking:1977te,Denardo:1982tb,Avramidi:1994th,Barvinsky:2015,Vassilevich:2003ll} and rewrite the OLEA as

-where $\tau$ is an auxiliary proper time parameter with dimensions of $\left(\mathrm{length}\right)^2$. $K(\tau)$ is the heat kernel trace of the quadratic operator $\mathcal{H}$ with the orthonormal eigenfunctions $\lbrace f_i(x)\rbrace$ and eigenvalues $\lbrace h_i\rbrace$, which can be expressed in the following spectral decomposition form
+where $\tau$ is an auxiliary proper time parameter with dimensions of $\left(\mathrm{length}\right)^2$. $K(\tau)$ is the heat kernel trace of the quadratic operator $\mathcal{H}$ with the orthonormal eigenfunctions $\lbrace f_i(x)\rbrace$ and eigenvalues $\lbrace h_i\rbrace$, which can be expressed in the following spectral decomposition form,

-Notice that the heat kernel representation of the OLEA \eqref{set7} suffers from a UV-divergence as $\tau \to 0$, which is regulated by the UV cut-off parameter $\epsilon$ introduced in the lower integration limit.
-In a UV-regulated theory, $\epsilon$ is constrained by the $\mathrm{(Planck \thinspace length)}^2$, which is on the order of the gravitational constant $G_N$ in the convention used in this paper.
+Notice that the heat kernel representation of the OLEA given above suffers from a UV divergence as $\tau \to 0$, which is regulated by the UV cut-off parameter $\epsilon$ introduced in the lower integration limit.
+In a UV-regulated theory, $\epsilon$ is typically constrained by the square of the Planck length, which is of the same order as the gravitational constant $G_N$ in the convention employed in this paper.

-Further, the upper integration limit in \eqref{set7} suggests that the OLEA also suffers from an infrared divergence induced by the infinite volume spacetime.
-However, Ashoke Sen in \cite{Sen:2013ns} showed that the infrared divergence could be regulated by extracting the piece of OLEA from the thermal gas, which consists of all particles present in our theory and is in equilibrium with the black hole.
-This treatment helps to isolate the exact piece of OLEA solely associated with the black hole, as required in the formula \eqref{set6}.
+Further, the upper integration limit in \eqref{set7} suggests that the OLEA also suffers from an infrared divergence induced due to the infinite volume spacetime.
+However, Sen demonstrated in \cite{Sen:2013ns} that this infrared divergence could be regulated by excluding the component of the OLEA that accounts for the thermal gas contribution from all particles in our theory, which remains in equilibrium with the black hole saddle-point.
+This approach aids in isolating the precise portion of the OLEA exclusively associated with the quantum entropy of the black hole, as required in the formula \eqref{set6}.
 To achieve this, we confine a black hole of radius $\mathfrak{R}$ (such that the horizon area scales as $\mathcal{A}_H \sim \mathfrak{R}^{D-2}$) inside a box of size $L$.
 The dominant contribution to the OLEA from the thermal gas in equilibrium with the black hole, characterized by inverse temperature $\beta$, angular velocity $\vec{\omega}$, and chemical potential $\vec{\mu}$, is given by \cite{Sen:2013ns}